From Many Lives to One Calling: The Story Behind Where I Am

 But the thread running through it all was always philosophy.
 When I finally returned to study it formally, I found myself having a blast developing arguments and sharing my truest passion.
 I was wrestling with Descartes’ classic “I think, therefore I am” when I noticed that being, to me, isn’t just about thinking—it’s about feeling, relating, and being there for ourselves, each other, and the world.
 That’s where my handle, @samthereforiam, comes from: not “therefore,” but “there for.”
 Because presence, compassion, and connection are at the heart of everything I do.

 My journey hasn’t been a straight line, in the most literal sense, too.
 I’ve navigated sexaul assault trauma, mental health challenges, moments of feeling like an outsider, and the ups and downs of forging my own path.
 But I’ve also found deep meaning in those twists and turns—discovering that our struggles can be sources of learning, growing, wisdom, empathy, and creative inspiration.
-My family’s whispers of memories and stories of our Native American lineage had always influenced me, teaching me to see myself as a communicator, storyteller, a bridge, connector, and healer.
-That sense of being “there for” others—plants, animals, people, even the so-called inanimate—has always been my compass.
+My family’s whispers of memories and stories of our Native American lineage, whispers of Romani connections, and religious divisions finding connections, had always influenced me.
+Every story taught me to see myself as a communicator, storyteller, a bridge, connector, and healer.
+That sense of being “there for” others—plants, animals, people, even the so-called unalive—has always been my compass.
 Reminding me that the things we sense aren't woo-woo or wacky or reason to lock up us.
 They're reminders for us to slow down, be here, and feel.

 Here’s what you can expect:

-The Sense Method course: My 10-module journey into philosophical and psychosocial sense-making, designed to help you rediscover your own wisdom, creativity, and connection to our shared world.
+The Sense Method course: An 11-lecture journey into philosophical and psychosocial sense-making, designed to help us rediscover our own wisdom, creativity, and connection to our shared world.

 One-on-one advocacy sessions: Personalized support for those ready to explore their own sense-making, from introspection to "outrospection" and back again.